-As you notice, there’s no room for average boring properties on that list.
-If you don’t plan to be unique or dirt cheap, you will be competing head to head with the regular 3 to 4-star hotels and you’ll be squeezed out of the competition really fast.
+As you’ve noticed, there’s no room for average boring properties on that list.
+If you don’t plan to be unique or dirt cheap, you will be competing with the regular 3 to 4-star hotels, and you’ll be squeezed out of the competition fast.

 None is necessarily better than the other.
-As long as you’re making money, that’s a good business, right?
+As long as you’re making money and you enjoy what you’re doing, that’s good business.
 Let’s look at each in detail and see which camp do you belong to: